 Other interesting galleries which we visited included the large mammal gallery where there was a life-sized model of a blue whale.

 Next door to the Natural History Museum is the Science Museum.
 The museum has exhibits on the modern world, including several flight simulators on the top floor.
 However, not finding the exhibits particularly engaging, we headed off after only a short while.

 Harrods is one tube stop away from South Kensington where the museums are located.
 This made it convenient to stop by to pick up some gifts and to ride the world-famous Egyptian escalator.

 The plans for the evening were to catch a musical, Wicked, at the Apollo Victoria Theatre.
 We had booked tickets online the day before and were thoroughly thrilled by the spectacular performance by the amazing London cast.

 After the late night at the theatre the day before, the next morning of our London family holiday got off to an intentionally slow start.

 First stop was Platform 9 ¾, the Harry Potter Shop at Kings Cross station, just a short walk from our hotel.

 The Harry Potter shop, located at the public area of the station, attracts legions of fans who queue up for a chance to have their picture taken with the half-disappearing trolley.
 A professional-taken photo can then be purchased from inside the shop.

 Even without posing for a picture, we had fun browsing through the shelves of Harry Potter merch.
-It also left us contemplating whether we needed a personalised luggage trunk and acceptance letter to Hogwarts.
+It also left us contemplating whether we needed a personalised luggage trunk and an acceptance letter to Hogwarts.